 iPhone 14 vs iPhone 14 Plus: Cameras

 The iPhone 14 and iPhone 14 Plus share camera hardware.
 That includes two 12MP cameras on the back, serving main and ultrawide purposes, and another 12MP camera on the front for your selfie-taking needs.
+There's no telephoto camera or 48MP main sensor though, as those are Pro exclusives.

 One new feature that you won't find on previous iPhones is the Photonic Engine.
 This is Apple's fancy name for a new image processing pipeline that focuses on getting better low-light shots.